 – Mind the lilies

-– Take vertical photos
+– Take vertical photos too

 – Wait until the sun comes out

 This is an error I saw a lot of people do (I almost did it too).
-You start your shooting around 5:30 when the golden hour starts and the light is soft and warm.
-At 6:00 – 6:15 the sky becomes full-time lovely pink/purple/orange color, and everybody is like “Wooow“.
+You start your shooting around 5:30 AM when the golden hour starts and the light is soft and warm.
+At 6:00 – 6:15 AM, the sky becomes full-time lovely pink/purple/orange color, and everybody is like “Wooow“.

 Make sure you let your hotel knows you’re going for the sunrise so they can prepare your breakfast to go.
-Besides that, you need clothes that cover your shoulders and knees (especially if you’re a woman), a tripod (a small gorilla tripod will do, but you need to make sure you get a prime spot), an ND filter (to make the long exposure longer) and if you plan to use a phone – a selfie stick.
-Not to take selfies but to lift it above the crowd when taking your Angkor Wat sunrise photo (you can do some selfies later too).
+Besides that, you need clothes that cover your shoulders and knees (especially if you’re a woman), a tripod (a small gorilla tripod will do, but you need to make sure you get a prime spot), ND filter (to make the long exposure longer) and if you plan to use a phone – a selfie stick.
+Not to take selfies but to lift your phone above the crowd when taking your Angkor Wat sunrise photo (you can do some selfies later too).

-How to Visit Angkor Wat
+How to visit Angkor Wat?

 To visit Angkor Wat, you need to make your way to the town of Siem Reap.
 You can do it by bus or by plane (the city does have an international airport)

-Where to Stay in Siem Reap
+Where to stay in Siem Reap?

 Golden Temple Villa

-Just 800 meters from the tourist center of the town, the Golden Temple Villa offers spacious well-designed rooms, a spacious pool that will help you survive the Cambodian heat, a free airport shuttle and the best of all – free complimentary massage!
+Just 800 meters from the tourist center of the town, the Golden Temple Villa offers spacious well-designed rooms, a spacious pool that will help you survive the Cambodian heat, a free airport shuttle, and the best of all – free complimentary massage!

-Check out the latest prices
+Check the latest prices